Ismael Abubakar Jr.

-Ismael Pochong Abubakar Jr (April 17, 1949 - June 6, 2017) was a Filipino politician who served as the first speaker of the Regional Legislative Assembly of the Autonomous Region in Muslim Mindanao.
+Ismael "Pochong" Abubakar Jr. (April 17, 1949 – June 6, 2017) was a Filipino politician who served as the first speaker of the Regional Legislative Assembly of the Autonomous Region in Muslim Mindanao.
 In 1988 he served as the Vice Governor of Tawi-Tawi, and in 1990 was elected to the ARMM Regional Legislative Assembly, where he served as its first speaker.
-Ismael Pochong Abubakar Jr died in June 2017.